 September 21, 2012

-There’s still have time to plant some cool season crops in the PacNW.
+There’s still have time to plant some cool season crops in the PacNW for your fall vegetable garden.
 But do it fast or your window will close soon.
 September is winding down fast afterall.

 Not sure what will work?